Weighted Training for Cross-Task Learning: : Target-Aware Weighted Training

 where $\weights \in \Delta^{T-1}$ is a user-specified vector lying in the $T$-dimensional probability simplex (i.e., $\sum_{t=1}^T \weight_t = 1$ and $\weight_t \geq 0, \forall 1\leq t\leq T$).
 In the second stage, we freeze the representation $\hat\phi$, and seek the task-specific function that minimizes the empirical risk with respect to the target task:

-In practice, we can allow $\hat\phi$ to slightly vary (i.e., via fine tuning) to get a performance boost.
+In practice, we can allow $\hat\phi$ to slightly vary (e.g., via fine-tuning) to get a performance boost.
 In the two-step procedure \eqref{eq:representation_learning}--\eqref{eq:representation_transfer}, the weight vector $\weights$ is usually taken to be a hyperparameter and is \emph{fixed} during training.
 Popular choices include the uniform weights (i.e., $\weight_t = 1/T$) or weights proportional to the sample sizes (i.e., $\weight_t = n_t/\sum_{t'=1}^T n_{t'}$) \citep{liu2019multi, johnson2019survey}.
 This reveals the \emph{target-agnostic} nature of the two-step procedure \eqref{eq:representation_learning}--\eqref{eq:representation_transfer}: the weights stay the same regardless the level of proximity between the source tasks and the target task.

 Consider the following thought experiment: if we know a priori that the first source task $\calD_1$ is closer (compared to other source tasks) to the target task $\calD_0$, then we would expect a better performance by raising the importance of $\calD_1$, i.e., make $\weight_1$ larger.
 This thought experiment motivates a \emph{target-aware} procedure that adaptively adjusts the weights based on the proximity of source tasks to the target.
 A natural attempt for developing such a task-aware procedure is a follows: